Michael Edward Nogay

 http://muse.jhu.edu/journals/west_virginia_history/summary/v004/4.2.scharff.html

-Mike is an avid outdoors-man who likes to hunt and shoot sporting clays, as well as fish in the two bass ponds on his property.
+Mike is an avid outdoorsman who likes to hunt and shoot sporting clays, as well as fish in the two bass ponds on his property.
 Mike cuts and splits his own firewood and has made several pieces of Adirondack-style rustic furniture for friends and family.
+Mike is a member of the Pipe Club of London and the North American Society of Pipe Collectors.

-Mr. Nogay also serves as the live TV on-air high school wrestling analyst for WTOV9 during the 50+ school Ohio Valley Athletic Conference wrestling finals– considered by many to be the largest annual conference wrestling tournament in the USA.
+Mr. Nogay also served as the live on-air high school wrestling analyst for WTOV9 during the 50+ school Ohio Valley Athletic Conference wrestling finals– considered by many to be the largest annual conference wrestling tournament in the USA.

 REQUIRED DISCLAIMER: Each case is different and the results above do not guarantee a successful or similar outcome in any future case handled by Mr. Nogay or his law firm.